cplusplusjasper/awesome-resources/websites.md

 [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability): The Patterns of Scalable, Reliable, and Performant Large-Scale Systems

+[awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted): A list of Free Software network services and web applications which can be hosted on your own servers

 [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.

 [Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit): Some useful websites for programmers.